andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 An application can use the InputMap feature to:

 - add a new key mapped to a function
-- redefine an existing function while keeping the key binding(s) intact
+- dynamically redefine an existing function while keeping the existing key binding(s) intact
 - map an existing function to a new key binding
-- obtain the default function after it being redefined
+- invoke the default function after it being redefined

 ##### Adding a New Key Mapped to a Function